csierr/csierr/README.md

 ### 💡 A bit about me

-I have a twin sister, and when I’m not coding, you might find me practicing tennis, going to pottery classes 🫖, or trying to improve my (very humble) chess ELO — currently around 300 on chess.com 😅.
+I have a twin sister, and when I’m not coding, you might find me practicing tennis :tennis:, going to pottery classes 🫖, or trying to improve my (very humble) chess ELO — currently around 300 on chess.com 😅.
 I’m also a big fan of horror and thriller stories, whether in books, series, or movies.

 ---